devopsevd/liquibase-jmeter/README.md

 - Select the timeStamp field in the dropdown when creating an index pattern

 ## Thanks
-There were a few sources that inspired and were referrenced to build out this project.
+There were a few sources that inspired and were referenced to build out this project.
 - [Jmeter integration with ELK](http://ecmarchitect.com/archives/2014/09/09/3932)
 - [Visualizing Datasets with ELK](http://blog.webkid.io/visualize-datasets-with-elk/)
 - [ELK-demo](https://github.com/joppa27/ELK-demo)